 As of the end of the consolidated fiscal year under review, the shareholding structure of DCS, which plays a key role in the IT services segment of the Group, is that MRI has an 80% stake and MUFG has a 20% stake.
 MUFG Bank, Ltd. (MUFG Bank), a subsidiary of MUFG, is a major and important business partner of DCS.

-At the end of the consolidated fiscal year under review, out of the 11 Directors and Audit & Supervisory Board Members of DCS, three served concurrently as officers of MRI, one was originally from MRI, one served concurrently as officers of MUFG Bank, Ltd., and two were originally from MUFG Bank.
+At the end of the consolidated fiscal year under review, out of the 14 Directors and Audit & Supervisory Board Members of DCS, five served concurrently as officers of MRI, one was originally from MRI, one served concurrently as officers of MUFG Bank, Ltd., and two were originally from MUFG Bank.

-MRI dispatched a person who concurrently serves as an officer of MRI to DCS to further improve Group governance.
-MRI will also continue striving to promote competent and appropriate personnel with business expertise and business experience from inside and outside the company. -
+MRI appointed a person who concurrently serves as an officer of MRI to DCS to further improve Group governance.
+MRI will also continue striving to promote competent and appropriate personnel with business expertise and business experience from inside and outside the company.

 Intellectual property rights are important management resources from the perspective of ensuring business competitiveness, and the Group is actively working to protect them and to respect and not infringe on the intellectual property rights of third parties.
 However, if MRI infringes on the intellectual property rights or any other rights of another entity, this may impact MRI's financial results due to claims for compensation or the loss of confidence in the Group.